 The awards banquet serves as a platform to recognize student and faculty leaders through Teaching Excellence Awards, Student Mentoring Awards, and the Helen Grenga Outstanding Women Engineer Award.
 Additionally, each year we award corporate scholarships to some of our most outstanding female engineering students.

 Corporate engagement is a crucial aspect of the Women in Engineering program, and the granting of corporate scholarships is the annual expression of WIE’s industry partners’ shared commitment to encouraging greater female participation in engineering professions.
-Each company defines their own unique parameters regarding scholarships they wish to give, and WIE reviews and recommends deserving students for these awards.
+Each company defines its own unique parameters regarding scholarships they wish to give, and WIE reviews and recommends deserving students for these awards.

-Eligibility: Scholarships are awarded based on academic excellence, financial need, and involvement with women-focused professional organizations such as WIE and SWE as well as other criteria (major, GPA and citizenship) specified by each company.
+Eligibility: Scholarships are awarded based on academic excellence, financial need, and involvement with women-focused professional organizations such as WIE and SWE as well as other criteria (major, GPA, and citizenship) specified by each company.
 The application for these scholarships becomes available in mid-January.

-Every year, the Women in Engineering program presents two awards to engineering faculty members who have had a special impact on students’ lives by their teaching excellence, and going the extra mile to encourage and support the students’ success.
+Every year, the Women in Engineering program presents two awards to engineering faculty members who have had a special impact on students’ lives by their teaching excellence and going the extra mile to encourage and support the students’ success.
 These awards are given on the belief that the overall learning environment is enhanced by professors who care, and that this increases positive student participation and retention.

 The awards are distinctive because they come from the students themselves.
 Every year, female undergraduate engineering students are invited to nominate a faculty member who has had a positive impact on their lives.

 These awards are made possible by Kimberly-ClarkCorporation’s generous support.